SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/email/vade_cloud.md

 To start to pull events, you have to:

 1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the `Fetch new logs from Vade Cloud` trigger
-2. Set up the module configuration with the base URL of your Netskope instance.
-Set up the trigger configuration with the API token and the intake key
+2. Set up the module configuration with the Vade Cloud API hostname, the username and the user password.
+Set up the trigger configuration with the intake key
 3. Start the playbook and enjoy your events